 • Protein concentration – too much protein can indicate infection or blood in the joint

-• Nucleated cell count – an increase of cells with an obvious nucleus indicates infection [2]
+• Nucleated cell count – an increase of immune or white blood cells

 Medicating the Joint